dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 between the principals.
 The _governance canister_ enables decentralized decision making.
-It stores _proposals_ that are suggestions on how to evolve the dapp that the SNS governs and _neurons_ that define who are the governance participants.
+It stores _proposals_ that are suggestions on how to evolve the dapp that the SNS governs and _neurons_ that define who the governance participants are.
 Neurons facilitate stake-based voting as they contain staked SNS tokens.
 Everyone can become a government participant by staking SNS tokens in a neuron.
 The root canister is responsible for upgrading the other SNS canisters and the dapp canisters that the SNS controls.